schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		If defined as a ligature in the glyph database, this function returns a list of glyph names that this ligature could be composed of.

+		:param string: glyph name
+		:param font: if you add a font, and the font has a local glyph info, it will be used instead of the global info data.
+		:rtype: list

 		.. code-block:: python

 			print(Glyphs.ligatureComponents('allah-ar'))